 There are futures based on stock indices as mentioned above as also futures based on individual stocks.
 The profitability of index /stock future as compared to an individual security will inter-alia depends upon:

-- 1) The carrying cost,
+- (i) The carrying cost,

-- 2) The interest available on surplus funds, and
+- (ii) The interest available on surplus funds, and

-- 3) The transaction cost.
+- (iii) The transaction cost.

 Example of a typical future trade and the associated costs